-Systemic risks are risk that manifest in complex adaptive systems.
+Systemic risks are risks that manifest in complex adaptive systems.
 They are fundamentally different from conventional risks.
 Traditional risk management practices are not sufficient for dealing with them.
 IRGC’s guidelines for the governance of systemic risks address the question of how to deal with systemic risks in the context of system transitions, i.e., in situations that require adaptation to new context conditions or transformation of an organisation or ecosystem.

 The guidelines have the following objectives:

-- Help actors in a system to (a) prevent the shift of the system within which the organisation operates to an undesirable regime, or (b) trigger and facilitate the transition of the respective system to a preferable regime, considering changes in underlying context conditions or proximity to a tipping point that may trigger a regime shift.
+- Help actors in a system to (a) prevent the shift of the system within which the organisation operates to an undesirable regime, or (b) trigger and facilitate the transition of the system to a preferable regime, considering changes in underlying context conditions or proximity to a tipping point that may trigger a regime shift.

 The guidelines comprise seven interlinked steps: